CodeYourFuture/GitHomeworkFixErrors/TheCheekyGithomework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language used within the JS Processing library

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Git allowes files to be uploaded into a seperate repository as a backup of the file It can be shared with others
+It can be open sourced for use by others

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You make a seperate copy of it

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You make a copy of it

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub
 ## Question 12

 What is the Git History log?

-It lets you see into the future
+Its History log of changes that have been made to a cloned file.

 ## Question 13